Sea of Japan: Naming dispute

-The naming of the sea is the subject of an ongoing dispute.
-Japan uses the name “Sea of Japan” and asserts that it has been the internationally accepted term since the early 19th century.
-In contrast, South Korea contends that the “East Sea” was historically used before Japanese colonial rule, and officially requests that it be used alongside “Sea of Japan”.
-North Korea advocates for the name “East Sea of Korea”.
+The naming of the sea is the subject of an ongoing dispute between Japan, North Korea, and South Korea.
+Japan uses the name Sea of Japan and asserts that it has been the internationally accepted term since the early 19th century.
+In contrast, South Korea contends that the East Sea was historically used before Japanese colonial rule, and officially requests that it be used alongside Sea of Japan.
+North Korea advocates for the name East Sea of Korea.

-Limits of Oceans and Seas (S-23), published by the International Hydrographic Organization (IHO), had been using the name “Japan Sea” since it was first published in 1928.
-It has not been updated since 1953 and is not able to effectively serve as an international standard in today’s digital environment.
+Limits of Oceans and Seas (S-23), published by the International Hydrographic Organization (IHO), had been using the name Japan Sea since it was first published in 1928.
+It has not been updated since 1953 and is not able to effectively serve as an international standard in today's digital environment.
 In 2020, the IHO decided to develop a new digital standard, S-130, to meet modern Geographic Information System (GIS) requirements and replace the geographic names in S-23 with unique identifiers for each maritime area in S-130.
 The IHO Secretary-General stated that S-23, the previous version of the nautical chart made in 1953 will be kept publicly available simply to demonstrate the evolutionary process from the analogue to the digital era.
+S-130 was formally adopted at the fourth session of the IHO Assembly, held in Monaco from 19 to 23 April 2026.
+According to the IHO, the standard provides unique numerical identifiers for oceans and seas instead of names, and enables countries to use their name of choice in their own national products and services, and it is expected that IHO charts will no longer bear traditional names like Japan Sea.
+The South Korean Ministry of Foreign Affairs stated that the adoption reflected the country's efforts to challenge the exclusive use of the name Sea of Japan.